TheOperationCompletedSuccessfully/HackerNewsBestStoriesCodingTest/README.md

 I used [ResponseCache(Duration = 3600)] to keep responding the same data for the same value of n param for an hour.
 Also the requests for more than 1000 items will get 400 response

-However If I had more time
+Also I added HackerNewsBestStoryCacheService that will keep data for at least "HackerNewsCacheResetPeriodInSeconds" seconds (see appsettings.json).
-there could be created L2 Cache (MemoryCache) tha would enhance the granularity for next requests, e.g. that would keep cache data and asked firebase for differences only (if any), for instance after request for 30 items => all of them cached next request for 100 items will produce only 70 calls (delta).
+And subsequent requests will take data from that cache and only request a "delta" records from FireBase.